apache/cassandra-java-driver/changelog/README.md

 ### 4.2.0 (in progress)

+- [improvement] JAVA-2236: Add methods to set the auth provider programmatically
 - [improvement] JAVA-2369: Change mapper annotations retention to runtime
 - [improvement] JAVA-2365: Redeclare default constants when an enum is abstracted behind an interface